OptimalBits/ground/Readme.md

 seamlessly both online and offline.

-It also includes some rather useful features such as a hierarchical routing system, an undo/redo manager, property bindings, reference coungint and automatic synchronization between clients and servers.
+It also includes some rather useful features such as a hierarchical routing system, an undo/redo manager, property bindings, reference counting and automatic synchronization between clients and servers.

 The framework is designed for high performance and low memory consumption.